 How to avoid installation of malware?

-Screenshot of a malicious file which disguises as svchost.exe detected as a threat by multiple virus engines:
+Screenshot of a malicious file disguised as svchost.exe, which is detected as a threat by multiple virus engines:

 - STEP 2.
 Check if your computer is clean.

 Manual malware removal is a complicated task - usually it is best to allow antivirus or anti-malware programs to do this automatically.
 To remove this malware we recommend using Combo Cleaner Antivirus for Windows.

 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
 Here is an example of a suspicious program running on a user's computer:

 If you checked the list of programs running on your computer, for example, using task manager, and identified a program that looks suspicious, you should continue with these steps:

 Download a program called Autoruns.
 This program shows auto-start applications, Registry, and file system locations:

 Windows XP and Windows 7 users: Start your computer in Safe Mode.
 Click Start, click Shut Down, click Restart, click OK.
 During your computer start process, press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, and then select Safe Mode with Networking from the list.